skoulouzis/vlet/README.txt

  source/core/nl.uva.vlet.vrs.tests

-These can be run only from an Eclipse environment.
+These can only be run from an Eclipse environment.

 Building the project
 ===
  This is the toplevel build.
-It is intended for (non modular) auto builds.
- The ant file included in this toplevel directory will build ALL components currently under this structure.
  The ant file in this directory is just a bootstrap ant file for the build in mbuild.
 See that directory for the actual  components and project structure.